What is a micromanager, and why do people micromanage? This sinister way of managing employees can infiltrate any

-It’s not the place of this article to talk about the HR policies and procedures that businesses need to follow in order to deal with micromanagers, especially in extreme and ultra-sensitive situations where disciplinary action may be required.
+It’s not the place of this article to talk about the HR policies & procedures that businesses need to follow in order to deal with micromanagers, especially in extreme and ultra-sensitive situations where further action may be required.
 This is where an HR professional would come in - and we'd advise you to start there within your own organisation by speaking to your HR team (or our network of professional HR Partners can help).

-Micromanagers could become difficult to manage and resent what they see as an intrusion even if, ironically, it’s senior managers that they are looking to impress.
+Micromanagers can become difficult to manage and resent what they see as an intrusion even if, ironically, it’s senior managers that they're looking to impress.
 Managing micromanagers takes tact and careful thought.

-It’s very possible that business leaders show guidance and a little tough love could help turn a micromanager around and set them on a new path where they focus on becoming a positive rather than a malign influence.
-Which brings us to the subject of business culture.
+It’s very possible that guidance from someone else within the business could help turn a micromanager around and set them on a new path where they focus on becoming a positive rather than a toxic, controlling influence.

 The importance of workplace culture

 The culture of a business permeates everything it does and stands for.
-It’s the way people treat each other, how they espouse company values and standards, it’s the feel of the work environment and it underpins how things get done.
-The Breathe Culture Economy Report that last year alone poor company culture cost the UK economy more than £23.6 billion.
+It’s the way people treat each other and how they live the company values.
+It’s the feel of the work environment and it underpins how things get done.

-Business leaders who focus on creating open, positive workplace cultures where people feel supported and appreciated, with their achievements recognised by their peers and managers create an environment where its almost impossible for micromanagers to thrive.
+Business leaders who focus on creating open, positive workplace cultures where people feel supported and appreciated, with their achievements recognised by their peers and managers create an environment where it should be impossible for micromanagers to thrive.